 Accession Number: 1965-14

 Historical Notes: Although Sir Walter Raleigh was a historian and poet, Jefferson's interest in him stemmed from his early exploration of the North Carolina coast in 1584 and a premature attempt to colonize America.
-Jefferson owned Sir Walter Raleigh's Essays (1650) and Raleigh's History of the World (1736).
+Jefferson owned Raleigh's Judicious and Selected Essayes and Observations (1650) and History of the World (1736).
 To explain government in Virginia, Jefferson began with Queen Elizabeth's agreement with Raleigh in Notes on the State of Virginia, which was published in English at about the same time that Jefferson acquired the portrait of Raleigh.

 The portrait of Raleigh was exhibited on the top tier of the Parlor next to Cortez and adjacent to other early explorers of America — Columbus, Vespucci, Magellan, and Cortez.
 In the "Catalogue of Paintings" Jefferson mistakenly wrote "copy from an Original of Holben," but Hans Holbein (1497/8-1543) had predeceased Raleigh by nearly ten years.